-We’re often asked about how to set prices, and with good reason – it’s one of the most important and impactful decisions you can make for your business.
-As this is such a large topic, we have written two blogs that follow on from each other and reference other pricing blogs.
-This is Part 1.
+I’m often asked about how to set prices, and with good reason – it’s one of the most important and impactful decisions you can make for your business.

 Although these two steps are rarely straightforward, they are both essential if you want to maximise your business’s bottom line.